Abuz254/glowing-octo-computing-machine/README.md

-# Introduction
+# PROJECT TITLE: SyriaTel

 ## Business Understanding:

 #### The project focuses on SyriaTel, a telecommunications company facing customer churn issues due to increased competition.
-Our aims to develop predictive models to forecast customers that are likely to leave, thus helping SyriaTel retain its customer base.
+Our aim is to develop a predictive model to forecast customers that are likely to leave, thus helping SyriaTel retain its customer base.

 ## Data Understanding:

-- The dataset used for analysis, named `telecom_dataset`.
+- The dataset used for analysis, named `telecom_dataset.csv`.
 - It contains information about customers using SyriaTel's services.
 - It can be accessed on Kaggle.
 - The dataset has 3333 rows and 21 columns in CSV format.